-5. Combating API Vulnerabilities
+5. Combating API vulnerabilities

-This particular challenge centers on the cloud vendors rather than the users of cloud services.
+This particular challenge centers on cloud vendors rather than the users of cloud services.
 Since cloud providers expose APIs to their users, allowing them to interact with the cloud provider’s services, the vendor has a responsibility to ensure their APIs are secure.
 Consistent scanning for and fixing of API vulnerabilities will remain a huge factor in the continued success of cloud computing.

-6. Security Automation
+6. Security automation

 Cloud adoption and the Big Data economy present a huge challenge for IT staff in continuously tracking data to identify, categorize, and protect highly sensitive information, such as personally identifiable information (PII), personal health information (PHI), and intellectual property.